A quick understanding of low profile tyres in simple, easy-to-understand language along with examples…

 The R15 rim has got a smaller width than an FZ rim.
 Now consider fitting an FZ tyre on R15 rim.
 Think…

 This change in profile happened due to the RIM.
 When the rim is broader, you can go for low profile tyres which are suitable for the rim.
-But if the rim is small in width then the tyre should be in that ratio only.
-So a ratio between rim width and tyre height is one of the important criteria.
+But if the rim is thinner in width then the tyre should be in that ratio only.
+So a ratio between rim width and tyre height is the most important criteria.

 – Chinmay Dangre